openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/stratumZonaleOfThalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Stratum zonale of thalamus' is a diencephalic white matter.
-It is part of the dorsal plus ventral thalamus.
+   :definition: Is a diencephalic white matter.
+Is part of the dorsal plus ventral thalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002801) ('is_a' and 'relationship')]
-   :description: The thalamus consists chiefly of gray substance, but its upper surface is covered by a layer of white substance, named the stratum zonale.
+   :description: The thalamus consists chiefly of gray substance, but its upper surface is covered by a layer of white substance, named the stratum zonale. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002801)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111083
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002801#stratum-zonale-of-thalamus-1
    :name: stratum zonale of thalamus